navigator8972/gripper_cloth_envs/README.md

 Note: The tested commits introduce new ways of simulating soft dynamics as DeformableMultiBody, in contrast to original SoftBody.
 The environment uses a macro USE_DEFORMABLE_BODY in App_GripperCloth.h to disable/enable the old solver.
-The cloth seems more damped for SoftBody while the actuation of the gripper mysteriously breaks after about 2-3 seconds of simulation.
-Need to look into it if that is the engine we would like go with.